BolinLai/LEGO/README.md

 rm [your_path]/stable-diffusion.zip
 ```

-Before launching the job, you have to update the paths in `configs/train_ego4d.yaml` and `configs/train_epickitchen.yaml` for training on Ego4D and Epic-Kitchens, respectively.
+Before launching training, you have to update the paths in `configs/train_ego4d.yaml` and `configs/train_epickitchen.yaml` for training on Ego4D and Epic-Kitchens, respectively.

 `model.params.ckpt_path`: The path of pretrained latent diffusion model weights for initialization.